 Oakridge BBQ Black OPS® Brisket Rub – Black OPS; a phrase synonymous with secrecy and clandestine operations by our Country’s most elite warriors, was the perfect name for this new rub.
 Cloaked in secrecy, for two years before its release, our team of elite BBQ Professionals put it to the test, winning numerous awards across the country in the process!
 Black OPS Brisket Rub marks the second entry in our Signature Edition series rubs.
 Black OPS excels on all cuts of beef, but brisket is its sweet-spot.
 Incredibly rich & deep flavor profile with a spicy, peppery finish that builds a serious bark.

-10% of the profit from the sale of this rub will go directly to support The Wounded Warrior Project.
+10% of the profit from the sale of this rub will go directly to support Wounded Veterans and their Families.

 Ingredients: Sea salt, chilies (incl. paprika & chipotle), garlic, black & white pepper, onion, raw cane sugar, coriander, ground Bolivian Fair-Trade Org coffee, Shiitake mushrooms, & other herbs and spices.

 To ensure the highest quality Wild Game, Steaks, Chops, BBQ Pork, Chicken, Ribs, Beef or whatever you grill, BBQ, smoke, bake or broil; please consider these recommendations.
 Many years of research, resulting in numerous Blue, Red and White ribbons, have perfected this procedure to a near-science.